AP sources: White House aware of Russian bounties in 2019

 The assessment was included in at least one of President Donald Trump’s written daily intelligence briefings at the time, according to the officials.
-Then-national security adviser John Bolton also told colleagues he briefed Trump on the intelligence assessment in March 2019.
+Then-national security adviser John Bolton also told colleagues at the time that he briefed Trump on the intelligence assessment in March 2019.

 The White House didn’t respond to questions about Trump or other officials’ awareness of Russia’s provocations in 2019.
 The White House has said Trump wasn’t — and still hasn’t been — briefed on the intelligence assessments because they haven’t been fully verified.
 However, it’s rare for intelligence to be confirmed without a shadow of a doubt before it is presented to top officials.